deltaswapio/deltaswap/deltachain/design/design.md

 It is likely not feasible to launch the chain with all 19 Phylaxs of the network hardcoded in the genesis block, as this would require the Phylaxs to determine their addresses off-chain, and have their information encoded in the genesis block.

-As such, it is likely simpler to launch Wormhole Chain with a single validator (The guardian from Phylax Set 1), then have all the other Phylaxs perform real on-chain registrations for themselves, and then perform a Phylax Set upgrade directly to the current Phylax set.
+As such, it is likely simpler to launch Deltaswap Chain with a single validator (The guardian from Phylax Set 1), then have all the other Phylaxs perform real on-chain registrations for themselves, and then perform a Phylax Set upgrade directly to the current Phylax set.